 Blanchet - Huet connection: François Étienne Blanchet is the maker of the 1733 double-manual harpsichord decorated by Christophe II Huet and located in the Château de Thoiry, Yvelines, France.
 This is now - other than the Franco-Flemish harpsichord under study here - the only harpsichord by Blanchet to retain its original jacks which have been used to make a definitive attribution of the ravalement to Blanchet.
 The fact that Huet decorated the Thoiry harpsichord, including probably even the stand, is proof that here is a very strong connection between Blanchet and Huet.
-It amounts, quite simply, to the fact that Christophe II Huet decorated Blanchet's harpsichords and, by implication, the instruments that Blanchet had mis à ravalement.
+It amounts, quite simply, to the fact that Christophe II Huet decorated at least some of Blanchet's harpsichords and, by implication, the instruments that Blanchet had mis à ravalement.

 The decoration by Christophe II Huet of the cheek (left) and a dancing crane on the bentside (right) of the harpsichord at Chateau Thoiry by François Étienne Blanchet, 1733.